meker12/commerce-channels.en/help/channel-manager/connect-marketplace.md

    -  Add the credentials for the [[!DNL Walmart Marketplace Adobe Production API key]](walmart-prerequisites.md#generate-a-walmart-marketplace-production-api-key) from your [!DNL Walmart Marketplace Seller] account.

-   - If you don’t have the credentials, select **[!UICONTROL Get API credentials]** to get them from the [!DNL Walmart Marketplace Developer Portal].
+   - If you don’t have the credentials, get them from the [!DNL Walmart Marketplace Developer Portal] by selecting **[!UICONTROL Get API credentials]**.

-     If prompted, select your region (US and Canada) and then log in.
+     On the Developer Portal select your region (US and Canada) and then log in.

      ![[!DNL Walmart Marketplace] account login](assets/walmart-marketplace-login-page.png)